fluttering13/Quantum-nonlocality/README.md

-See the details in my thesis.
+See the details in my thesis (branch: master).
 To have better understanding, here is the main messages.
 # Quantum-nonlocality

 One of the most striking manifestations of quantum entanglement lies in its ability to produce correlations that violate a Bell inequality even when measurements are carried out space-like separated.
 A precursor to this discovery was first discussed in the famous paper of Einstein-Podolsky-Rosen in 1935.
 Later, in 1964, Bell showed that some correlations allowed in quantum mechanics are impossible in local hidden variable theories.